jpmckeown/talon/README.md

 | `pnpm start` | Build project and start local webserver running the game |
 | `pnpm build` | Builds code bundle for deployment |

+If you want to erase local storage of scores, in browser console run localStorage.removeItem('solitaireHighScores');

 ### Writing code

 Once pnpm starts a local webserver (see above), when any file in the `src` folder is edited Vite will automatically recompile and reload that local webserver.